Of Monsters and Men

-Of Monsters and Men is an English-language Icelandic indie folk/rock band formed in Garðabær in 2010.
+Of Monsters and Men is an Icelandic indie folk/rock band formed in Garðabær in 2010.
 It consists of lead singer and guitarist Nanna Bryndís Hilmarsdóttir, singer and guitarist Ragnar "Raggi" Þórhallsson, lead guitarist Brynjar Leifsson, drummer Arnar Rósenkranz Hilmarsson, and bassist Kristján Páll Kristjánsson.

 The band has released four studio albums: My Head Is an Animal (2011), Beneath the Skin (2015), Fever Dream (2019), and All Is Love and Pain in the Mouse Parade (2025).
-They achieved commercial success with their 2011 single "Little Talks", which reached the top 10 of the charts in several countries and no. 20 on the Billboard Hot 100.
+They achieved commercial success with their 2011 hit single "Little Talks", which reached the top 10 of the charts in several countries and no. 20 on the Billboard Hot 100.

 In 2010, Of Monsters and Men won the Músíktilraunir, an annual Battle of the Bands in Iceland.
 They won the European Border Breakers Awards in 2013.

 History

 2009–2010: Formation and early work

-Of Monsters and Men was formed when singer, guitarist, and pianist Nanna Bryndís Hilmarsdóttir, who originally performed solo under the name Songbird, asked some friends to help her perform in 2010.
-Within the first weeks of working together as a quartet consisting of Nanna on vocals and acoustic guitar, Brynjar Leifsson (electric guitar), Ragnar "Raggi" Þórhallsson (backing vocals, melodica, glockenspiel), and Arnar Rósenkranz Hilmarsson (backing vocals, melodica, glockenspiel, tambourine), the band won Músíktilraunir, an annual music competition in Iceland.
+Of Monsters and Men was formed in 2010 when singer, guitarist, and pianist Nanna Bryndís Hilmarsdóttir, who originally performed solo under the name Songbird, asked friends Brynjar Leifsson (electric guitar) and Ragnar "Raggi" Þórhallsson (backing vocals, melodica, glockenspiel) to help her perform.
+They were invited to play at Músíktilraunir, an annual music competition in Iceland, at which point Arnar Rósenkranz Hilmarsson (backing vocals, melodica, glockenspiel, tambourine) joined the band.
+As a quartet, they won the competition.
 Raggi came up with the band name, as an allusion to reading fairytales and telling stories growing up.

 They were invited to perform at the 2010 Iceland Airwaves festival and added two more members, Árni Guðjónsson (accordion/keyboards, backing vocals) and Kristján Páll Kristjánsson (bass, backing vocals), to make the sound bigger for the show.

 Shortly thereafter, Seattle-based radio station KEXP recorded them performing the song "Little Talks" from Raggi's living room.
 The recording went viral in the United States, and the band credited this to the popularity of the English folk rock group Mumford & Sons at the time.